stla/hspray/README.md

 The `OneParameterSpray a` sprays are used in the [**jackpolynomials** package](https://github.com/stla/jackpolynomials).

-There is a slightly annoying point: the type `OneParameterQSpray` is *not* `OneParameterSpray Rational`, it is `OneParameterSpray Rational'`, where `Rational'` is a type similar to `Rational` defined in the **numeric-prelude** package.
+There is a slightly annoying point to note: the type `OneParameterQSpray` is *not* `OneParameterSpray Rational`, it is `OneParameterSpray Rational'`, where `Rational'` is a type similar to `Rational` defined in the **numeric-prelude** package.
 I had to use this type because `Rational'` has the necessary instances.

 ## Other features